Scientific advice and protocol assistance

 - What EMA publishes on outcomes of scientific advice

-The European Medicines Agency (EMA) can provide medicine developers advice on the most approproate way to generate robust evidence on a medicine's benefits and risks.
+The European Medicines Agency (EMA) can provide medicine developers advice on the most appropriate way to generate robust evidence on a medicine's benefits and risks.
 EMA provides scientific advice to support the timely and sound development of high-quality, efefctive and safe medicines, for the benefit of patients.

 At any stage of a medicine's development, a developer can ask guidance and direction from EMA on the best methods and study designs to generate robust information on how well a medicine works and how safe it is, regardless of whether the medicine is eligible for the centralised authorisation procedure or not.